Inequality in Hollywood: African-American inequality

-Asian Inequality
+Asian inequality

-There have been many instances where white actors are used in place of Asian actors.
-In the Marvel movie Doctor Strange, Tilda Swinton, a white actress, was cast to play the role of "the Ancient One", a character that is presented as a Tibetan male mystic in the comics.
-Scarlett Johansson also received major backlash after playing the role of cyborg Motoko Kusanagi in the adaptation of the Japanese anime classic Ghost in the Shell.
+There have been many instances in which white actors were cast in place of Asian actors.
+In the Marvel film Doctor Strange, Tilda Swinton, a white actress, was cast as the Ancient One, a character presented as a Tibetan male mystic in the comics.
+Scarlett Johansson also received criticism after playing the cyborg Motoko Kusanagi in the adaptation of the Japanese anime film Ghost in the Shell.

-Direct discrimination to Asian Americans is also present in notable movies and TV shows such as Kung Fu.
-It recalled jarring memories of David Carradine from "Kung Fu," the 1970s television series that, coincidentally, was itself a whitewashed version of a Bruce Lee concept".
-There is still reportedly hidden instances where the erasure of Asians is an acceptable practice in Hollywood.
-Asians make up 5.7% of characters in Hollywood.
-Of the top 100 films from 2015, 70 of the films had cast no female Asian actresses, and 49 of the films cast no Asian American actors at all.
-In addition, Asian characters have 3%-4% of roles in scripted broadcast and cable shows in the 2014–15 season.

-Notable celebrities have spoken on this issue.
-Michelle Yeoh recalls that someone said, "If we cast an African-American lead, there's no way we can cast you because we can't have two minorities".
-Famous action star Jackie Chan also stated in an interview with Steve Harvey that, "For the last 20 years I'm looking for some other things, but in the U.S it's difficult.
+Discrimination against Asian Americans has also been alleged in notable films and television shows such as Kung Fu, in which leading actor David Carradine played a half-American, half-Chinese man.
+There have also been reports of instances in which the exclusion of Asian people was considered acceptable in Hollywood.
+Asian characters accounted for 5.7% of characters in Hollywood.
+Of the top 100 films from 2015, 70 had no female Asian actors in their casts, and 49 had no Asian American actors at all.
+In addition, Asian characters accounted for 3%–4% of roles in scripted broadcast and cable shows during the 2014–15 season.
+Several notable celebrities have spoken about the issue.
+Michelle Yeoh recalled that someone said, "If we cast an African-American lead, there's no way we can cast you because we can't have two minorities".
+Jackie Chan also stated in an interview with Steve Harvey that, "For the last 20 years I'm looking for some other things, but in the U.S it's difficult.
 Always police from Hong Kong, police from China".
-Constance Wu reflected on the importance of Crazy Rich Asians, the first Hollywood Studio film centered on an Asian American Character's story in over 25 years: "Our amazing director Jon M. Chu says…this is more than a movie, it's a movement".
+Constance Wu reflected on the importance of Crazy Rich Asians, described as the first Hollywood studio film centered on an Asian American character's story in over 25 years: "Our amazing director Jon M. Chu says…this is more than a movie, it's a movement".

-A wage gap also exists between white actors and actors of color, seen in the potential reboot of "Hawaii Five-0" where actors Daniel Dae Kim and Grace Park quit because their contracts offered 10% to 15% less pay than those of their white co-stars.
+A wage gap has also been reported between white actors and actors of color, as seen in the potential reboot of Hawaii Five-0, where actors Daniel Dae Kim and Grace Park left the series after their contracts offered 10% to 15% less pay than those of their white co-stars.